Spring & Summer Youth Hockey

 What Should You Know About Local Spring & Summer Hockey?

-Hockey families are often concerned with finding access to hockey after the winter season is over or leading up to the start of winter hockey.
-Below, we'll try to provide an overview of some of the local opportunities to continue playing hockey by age group.
-The age groups below aren't an exact science - you'll need to figure out if opportunities are available by birth year, a player's age on the first day of the program, etc. For more information on spring and summer hockey, please visit our Skills & Off-Season Training page in the "Player Resources" section of this website.
-For more information on the winter hockey programs that Middleton Youth Hockey offers, please visit Our Youth Hockey Levels page.
+Hockey families often look for ways to access hockey after winter ends or before the winter hockey season begins.
+Below, we provide an overview of local opportunities to continue playing hockey by age group.
+These age groupings aren't exact — you'll need to check whether opportunities are based on birth year, a player's age on the first day of the program, or other factors.
+For more details on spring and summer hockey, please visit our Skills & Off-Season Training page in the "Player Resources" section of this website.

-It's probably important that we ensure that off-season hockey is tons of fun for our hockey players.
-Yes, it's more ice time and the potential for player development; no - it shouldn't feel like a job to your youth hockey player.
-It's also tough to beat roller hockey for fun!
+It's important that we make off-season hockey enjoyable for our players.
+Yes, it means more ice time and opportunities for player development; no, it shouldn't feel like a chore to your youth hockey players.
+Roller hockey is also tough to beat for fun!

 Younger than 5 Years Old

-Once school begins again in the autumn, these kids will attend Middleton's Learn-to-Play Program or a local learn-to-skate option.
-If they've already done LTP and seem to be ready to play on a team and with a puck, we evaluate potentially moving them to a Cross-Ice (see below) team on a case-by-case basis.
+Once school resumes in the autumn, these students will attend Middleton's Learn-to-Play Program or a local learn-to-skate option.
+If they've already completed LTP and appear ready to play on a team and with a puck, we evaluate moving them to a Cross-Ice (see below) team on a case-by-case basis.

 5 & 6-Year-Olds